 I stood now and walked up behind my dad.
 I was hiding, using him as a shield.
 “Come on, dad,” I said, tugging at his jacket.
 “Let’s go.”
 My throat hurt.
 The words came out guttural and unsure.
 “Let’s just go.”
 I wanted more than ever to disappear.
 Ftttt . . . gone.

 “No,” he said, “there’s the principle of the thing.”
 He turned to Charlie.
 “There’s no reason to make this a big deal.
 We’ll just have a drink and go.”

 Charlie grew even more ill-tempered.
 “Who do you think you are?
 I said get off my property.
 I won’t have the heat shut me down tonight, not because some know-it-the-fuck-all wants to get his kid drunk.
 Now, one last time . . . “ He popped the bar with his bat.
 “Get the hell out of here.”

 I stumbled down the steps and ran to the car and got in.
-My dad still discussed his situation at the door of the bar, now mad at Charlie, who threatened my dad with a bat.
+My dad still discussed his situation at the door of the bar, now mad at Charlie, who threatened my dad with the bat.
 Their breaths hung in big balloons under the awning.